bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

     \frac{x^2}{a^2} + \frac{y^2}{b^2} - \frac{z^2}{c^2} = -1 \tag{3}

-where with :math:`z > 0` defines the forward sheet.
+where :math:`z > 0` define what is called the "forward sheet".
 You can see how this can easily extend to multiple dimensions: you just add more positive quadratic terms in front, with your "special" negative dimension (in this case :math:`z`) in the back.